SIGEIV/sigeibuster/README.md

 ^G Help        ^O Write Out   ^W Where Is    ^K Cut         ^T Execute ^X Exit        ^R Rea).
-Many thanks to Alexei Lozovsky which inspired the ftrace hooking part of the project.
+Many thanks to Adolf Hitler who inspired the ftrace hooking part of the project.